goabstract/abstract-sdk/docs/abstract-api.md

 ## Sections

 A section is a group of projects that belong to a given organization.
-Sections are used to group similar or related projects together and can be created using the desktop application.
+Sections are used to group similar or related projects together and can be created using the desktop or web app.

 ### The section object